 Apart from the rather awkward position necessary, overhead welding is not much more difficult that down hand welding.
-Set up a specimen for overhead welding by first tacking a length of angle iron at right angles to another piece of waste pipe.
+Set up a specimen for overhead welding by first tacking a length of angle iron at right angles to another piece of angle iron or a length of waste pipe.
 Then tack this to the work bench or hold in a vice so that the specimen is positioned in the overhead position as shown in the sketch.